 ^a The designations given in the first column are consecutive numbers.
-The designations given in the second column are in accordance with the system proposed by ISO/TC 17SC 2.
-The designations given in the third column represent the antiquated numbers of ISO 4954:1993.
+The designations given in the second column are in accordance with the system proposed by ISO 4954:1979 (revised by ISO 4954:1993).

-^b Elements not quoted in this table should not be intentionally added to the steel without the agreement of the purchaser, other than for finishing the neat.
+^b Elements not quoted in this table should not be intentionally added to the steel without the agreement of the purchaser, other than for finishing the heat.
 All reasonable precautions should be taken to prevent the addition, from scrap or other materials used in manufacture, of elements which affect mechanical properties and applicability.

-^c Not part of ISO 4954.
+^c This is not part of ISO 4954.